ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.49

+- Updated replace inventory pricing routines and restored displaying the unit price
+- Updates Include previous changes

+NOTE: Still researching how to refresh the inventory so you don't have to scroll prior to sorting

+## ChangeLog 3.7.48

+- Reverted to 3.7.44
+- Removes all previous changes to altering inventory prices including showing Unit Price

+## ChangeLog 3.7.47

+- Minor update to replacing prices in inventory.
+It should behave slightly better but may affect performance.
+- Updated Truncation routines and the iterate over records routines in general

+## ChangeLog 3.7.46

+- Restored ability to sort inventory by value when altering the inventory price

+NOTE: Previously to sort the inventory or the craft bag properly you would have to scroll through the entire list.
+3.7.45 inadvertently removed that functionality.
+While the sorting is restored it will behave the same as before.
+I am investigating a better way to resolve both sorting and removing the altered inventory prices.

 ## ChangeLog 3.7.45

 - Fixed long standing issue when replacing the inventory price that the price remained after disabling the feature